 I am originally from South Florida.
 Most of my teaching and tutoring experience comes in reading, history, education, and test prep, though I am also able to assist in maths and science at the elementary levels.
 I assisted professors in teaching history and education classes through a university, and I worked in teaching reading to elementary school-aged children.
 I am a professional writer with four manuscripts currently pending publication and more contracts coming in all of the time.
 I am pursuing my PhD in history, and I want to be an early North American historian.
 My thesis studied pregnant women convicted of witchcraft in Salem in 1692.
 I am currently waiting to hear back from programs, and my top choice is William and Mary.
 I have been accepted to the University of Maryland at College Park.
 I love working with children of all ages, and learning from them as they learn from me.

-American University - Bachelors, History
+Undergraduate Degree: American University - Bachelors, History

 AP US History

 College Level American History